AlexMihalache99/Google-Hash-2020-Online-Qualification-Round/README.md

 * e_so_many_books : **3,825,649**
 * f_libraries_of_the_world : **2,973,389**

-After the competiion, in the Extended Round, I have improved our solution and managed to get **26.581.754**.
+After the competiion, in the Extended Round, I have improved our solution and managed to get **26.581.754**, score that placed us in the top **17%**.
 You can see the optimization in the **OptimizedWorld** class.
 The new scores are :
 * d_tough_choices : **5,028,010**
 * e_so_many_books : **5,034,497**